Cloud Migration Denver Checklist

 The Colorado Business Landscape Demands Flexibility

 Denver's economy runs on industries that require scalable, accessible technology.
 The tech sector concentrated in the Denver Tech Center, Boulder, and Broomfield needs elastic compute resources that scale with development cycles.
-Healthcare organizations across the Front Range need HIPAA-compliant infrastructure that supports telehealth and distributed care teams.
+Healthcare organizations across the Front Range need cloud infrastructure planned around HIPAA safeguard evaluation, Business Associate Agreements, access controls, audit logging, and distributed care teams.
 Financial services firms in the downtown corridor need high-availability systems with robust disaster recovery.
 Oil and gas companies need to process massive datasets from field operations across the Western Slope and DJ Basin.

 On-premises infrastructure can't keep up.
 Hardware refresh cycles of 3-5 years mean you're always either over-provisioned (wasting money) or under-provisioned (limiting growth).
 Cloud infrastructure adjusts to your actual needs in real time.